Wangggym/streamock/README.md

 ## Note

 This is a demonstration server and does not actually perform real searches.
 It generates mock responses based on a fixed example query.
 In a real-world scenario, you would use the actual user query to generate responses.

+## Installation

+You can install Streamock globally using npm: